 Access settlement will occur on a 30-minute basis.
-Publication is therefore not straightforward for tables that are resolved to a five-minute basis: the five-minute predispatch and dispatch tables.
-Some approaches are potentially possible, such as:
+There are no readily available values to use in tables that are resolved to a five-minute basis: the five-minute predispatch and dispatch tables.
+Some estimation approaches are potentially possible, such as:

-- · Presenting access settlement calculations in these tables as if they were settled on a five-minute basis. - Presenting "tallies" of the access settlement quantities achieved across a partially completed trading interval. - Extrapolating running tallies to the end of a partially complete trading interval. - Combining data from dispatch information with five-minute predispatch information to estimate a single 30-minute access settlement during a partially complete trading interval.
+- Presenting access settlement calculations in these tables as if they were settled on a five-minute basis. - Presenting "tallies" of the access settlement quantities achieved across a partially completed trading interval. - Extrapolating running tallies to the end of a partially complete trading interval. - Combining data from dispatch information with five-minute predispatch information to estimate a single 30minute access settlement during a partially complete trading interval.